Mohamed-Fathy-Salah/8086_steppermotor_assembly/README.md

 <b>8086</b>

 <img src="images/components/8086.PNG" align="right">
-  <p>l.,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa .,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa.,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa</p>
+  <p></p>
   <hr>

 <b>8255A</b>

 <img src="images/components/8255A.PNG" align="right">
   <p>  The 8255A is a general purpose programmable I/O device.
 It consists of 3 ports PORTA, PORTB and PORTC.
 And it has 3 modes of operation.
 Mode 0, Mode 1 and Mode 2 to control which ports are going to be input and output.
-In our circuit we used 2 8255A devices, one of them is configured to make port a, b, c as an output ports and the other one configured to make port a input and port b, c output. </p>
+In our circuit we used 2 8255A devices, one of them is configured to make port a, b, c as an output ports and the other one configured to make port a input and port b, c output and both of them operate in mode 0. </p>
-  </br></br></br></br></br></br></br></br></br>
   <hr>

   <b>latch</b>

 <img src="images/components/latch.PNG" align="right">
-  <p>l.,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa,khmjgnhgfdfghm,k.,mmnnbvcdxscvbnm,.,mmhngbfdsdfghnm,.kjhjgfdsa </p>
-  </br></br></br></br></br></br></br></br></br>
+  <p></p>
   <hr>

   <b>ADC</b>